BEST CHOICE | BEST PRICE | ||||

 A sump pump doesn’t have to be fancy to get the job done.
 This unit from Zoeller proves that you don’t need a lot of bells and whistles.
 It might not be attractive to look at, but let’s get real.
 Emptying your basement of flood water isn’t a beauty competition.

 This small 1/3 Hp submersible pump is designed for plumbers and contractors.
 It’s made of strong cast iron and has coated fasteners for a solid connection.
-The 9′ power cord is a little short for our taste, but the target consumer for this pump will generally be running extension cords anyway in order to reach tight spots.
+The 9′ power cord is a little short for our taste, but the target consumer for this pump will generally be running extension cords anyway to reach tight spots.

 Zoeller M53 Installation Instructions